 Completion reports MUST be submitted to ADE via the Internet within 90 days after the project-end date, or sooner if required by specific program guidelines.
 There is no grace period.
 If a completion report and/or any required narrative data is NOT received by ADE within 90 days after the project-end date, further payments to the district on the current-year project will be suspended until ADE is in receipt of a valid report.
-If the county school superintendent's office handles a district's financial activities, it is the district's responsibility to allow the county ample time to approve the report within 40 days after the rejection date or further payments to the district on the current-year project will be suspended until ADE within 30 days after the rejection date or further payments to the district on the current-year project will be suspended until receipt of a valid report.
+If the county school superintendent's office handles a district's financial activities, it is the district's responsibility to allow the county ample time to approve the report within that 90-day period.
+Completion reports that are rejected must be corrected and resubmitted to ADE within 30 days after the rejection date or further payments to the district on the current-year project will be suspended until receipt of a valid report.
 Upon program area approval of a valid report, if there is negative cash on hand and the full allocation has not yet been released, monies will be released to reimburse the program costs incurred or to bring the balance to zero, whichever is less.